ETS Creates ETS Strategic Capital to Tap into New Growth Opportunities in Education

 The new ETS unit will pursue strategic equity investments, growth partnerships, and mergers and acquisitions

-PRINCETON, N.J., Sept.
+PRINCETON, New Jersey, Sept.
 16, 2020 /PRNewswire/ -- ETS, the world's largest nonprofit educational assessment and measurement organization, today announced the creation of ETS Strategic Capital, a new unit that will focus on growing the business and advancing its mission through strategic equity investments, growth partnerships, and mergers and acquisitions.

 ETS Strategic Capital will broaden, expand and diversify ETS's offering in assessment, learning and development for K–12, higher education, and corporations.
 With this mandate, ETS Strategic Capital is actively seeking transactions to establish a global portfolio of innovative education companies that will have both a positive financial and strategic impact.